markh-de/KiVar/README.md

 ###### Purpose

-To modify component attributes, such as _Do not populate_, _Not in Position Files_ or _Not in BoM_, KiVar provides a set of component **Properties** that can be assigned to choices.
+To modify component attributes, such as _Do not populate_, _Not in Position Files_ or _Not in BoM_, KiVar provides a set of boolean component **Properties** that can be assigned to choices.

 ###### Syntax

 Each argument beginning with a `-` or `+` is interpreted as a **Property Specifier**, which is a combination of **Property Modifiers** and **Property Identifiers**.

-Each Property Specifier must start with a Property Modifier, defining the state (_true_ or _false_, represented by `+` or `-`, respectively) to be assigned to the Properties subsequently specified by their corresponding Property Identifiers.
+Each Property Specifier must start with a Property Modifier, defining the boolean state (_true_ or _false_, represented by `+` or `-`, respectively) to be assigned to the Properties subsequently specified by their corresponding Property Identifiers.

 ###### Evaluation

-All Property Specifiers inside a Choice Expression are evaluated from left to right, resulting in a set of defined Property states for the corresponding component and choice.
+All Property Specifiers inside a Choice Expression are evaluated from left to right, resulting in a set of defined boolean Property states for the corresponding component and choice.
 Properties not defined in any of the component's Choices are kept in their original state.

 ###### Effective Properties